BrewingWeasel/Lithuanian-nlp-tools/README.md

 Future plans:
 - ~~support reflexive verbs~~
-- support lemmatization of verbs with prefixes
+- ~~support lemmatization of verbs with prefixes~~
 - support nouns and adjectives
 - support prepositions
+- support detection of word type
 - add more features :)